 Before hiring an employee, under federal law, the business has to verify an employee’s eligibility to work in the United States with the (IRS Form I-9).
 The business owner also has to make sure the employee has a valid SSN or Social Security Number.

-LLC members, or LLC owners, are self-employed according to the IRS because they pay themselves through the earnings of LLC.
+LLC members, or LLC owners, are self-employed according to the IRS because they pay themselves through the earnings of the LLC.

 How to Hire Employees Fast in Your Mississippi LLC

-To hire employees for your Mississippi LLC you need to verify if the person is eligible to work in the US and then report him/her as ‘new hires’ to the state.
+To hire employees for your Mississippi LLC, you need to verify if the person is eligible to work in the US and then report him/her as ‘new hires’ to the state.

 In Conclusion

 All the LLCs with employees are bound by many rules and regulations with reference to wages.
-It is always advisable to register a registered agent service to understand the laws better.
+It is always advisable to use a registered agent service to understand the laws better.
 Feel free to share your feedback with us in the comment section below.